qeet/IMPORTJSONAPI/README.md

 ### Columns

+The Columns paramter is a comma seperated list of path expressions.
+Path expressions contain one or more of the following components optionally seperated by a period '.'.

 | Component     |  Description                                                                      |
 |---------------|-----------------------------------------------------------------------------------|
 | **keyname**   | Specifies the key to a value.
 Must be quoted if it contains characters other than letters, numbers or the underscore character. if the name contains a comma ',' then it must always be escaped by using %2C instead. |